 Initially, I started out looking for ways to generate monthly cash flow fast and mobile homes were the least expensive way to do so.
 I learned about Lonnie Scruggs and read his book 'Deals on Wheels' which taught me how to find, buy, and sell individual mobile homes.
 I became instantly obsessed with mobile homes due to the seemingly never-ending demand for the homes we had for sale.
 Through my 'Lonnie Dealing' journey, I met a mobile home park owner and offered to buy him lunch to learn about his path to wealth and mobile home park ownership, which was a dream of mine at the time.
 That $30 lunch provided me the highest rate of return on any investment I've ever received to date and I'm so glad that I reached out for mentorship!
 I left that meeting, went straight home, and wrote on my refrigerator with a dry erase marker in big black letters: "Goal #1: Buy a mobile home park in 2016!"
 Then, as you may be able to relate, I got sidetracked with my current "Lonnie Deals" while still wholesaling and flipping and didn't execute for almost a year.

 Today we are blessed beyond words.
-We currently own and operate 1,030 lots across 17 mobile home parks in 7 states and we have a few mobile home parks under contract.
+We currently own and operate over 2,300 lots across more than 30 mobile home parks in 10 states and we have a few mobile home parks under contract.
 We aim to keep growing and have hired several great team-members to help us do so efficiently.
-I have had the pleasure of being invited to speak on all of the top mobile home park investing podcasts to share my story (click here to listen: https://www.keelteam.com/podcast-links) and I have attended the MHU boot camp 4 times (every year when it comes to Orlando).
+I have had the pleasure of being invited to speak on all of the top mobile home park investing podcasts to share my story (click here to listen: https://www.keelteam.com/podcast-links) and I have attended the MHU boot camp 4+ times (every year when it comes to Orlando).
 We have scratch started our own Mobile Home Transport and Installation business, which removes one of the biggest pain points for us in our value-add, infill process (Learn more here: https://www.a1mobilehometransport.com).
-I have a beautiful wife, Katie, that supports me and together we have 2 awesome kids named Aria and Kai.
-We have moved 3 times over the past year to live in or near mobile home parks that we have renovated.
+I have a beautiful wife, Katie, that supports me and together we have 3 awesome kids named Aria, Aven and Kai.
+We have moved 3 times over the past few years to live in or near mobile home parks or self storage facilities that we have renovated.
 We love this business and the financial freedom it has brought our family.

-My goal is to own over $100 million (asset value) in mobile home parks.
+My goal is to own over $100 million (asset value) in mobile home parks and self storage facilities.
 Affordable housing is in high demand and supply is limited.
 What we offer in mobile home parks is America's most affordable, non-subsidized source of housing.
 Several mobile home parks are being torn down and redeveloped every year, decreasing supply and literally pushing people to the streets.
 I believe that what we offer is a win-win for investors AND for mobile home park residents and that is why I believe I will be doing this for as long as I can.

 I would love to connect with you now that you know my story.
 Please click here and reach out so I can provide value to you: https://www.andrewkeel.com/contact